top of page

 About Gala

-Striving to use music as a vehicle for social change, Flagello frequently engages with topics such as environmental advocacy, gender equity, and mental health in her work.
-She was recently commissioned by Hub New Music to write The Bird-While, a concerto for Hub New Music and symphonic winds premiered by Michael Haithcock and the University of Michigan Symphony Band in 2023.
-The concerto is based on the environmental poetry of Michigan poet Keith Taylor, each movement sonically exploring Michigan-specific flora and fauna, and 5% of all score sales is donated to the Bird Center of Michigan.
-Flagello’s other recent socially engaged projects include commissions from Diversify the Stand for Winds of Change; bassoonist Joseph Swift for his album Room to Breathe; mezzo-soprano Samantha Williams for her theatrical song cycle American Patriots; and the Georgia Run-Off Commissioning Project.
+Flagello’s music frequently engages with topics such as environmental advocacy, gender equity, and mental health.
+The Bird-While, a concerto for Hub New Music and symphonic winds, is based on the environmental poetry of Michigan poet Keith Taylor, with each movement sonically exploring Michigan-specific flora and fauna.
+Other recent socially engaged projects include commissions from Diversify the Stand for Winds of Change; bassoonist Joseph Swift for his album Room to Breathe; mezzo-soprano Samantha Williams for her theatrical song cycle American Patriots; and the Georgia Run-Off Commissioning Project.

 Flagello earned her Bachelor of Music in Composition from The Hartt School, and her Master of Music and Doctor of Musical Arts in Composition from the University of Michigan, where she was awarded the Dorothy Greenwald Graduate Fellowship.
-Gala’s works are self-published, with select works published by independent, eco-friendly publisher Just a Theory Press.
-Please visit www.galaflagello.com for more information.
+She has honed her craft as a Composition Fellow at prestigious institutions such as Tanglewood Music Center, Aspen Music Festival, and the Gabriela Lena Frank Creative Academy of Music.
+Flagello’s works are self-published, with select works published by Just a Theory Press.
+When not composing, you can find her cooking up a new recipe, tending to her plethora of spider plants, or reading a good book.

 Name note: Gala pronounces her name GAL-uh Flah-JEL-oh.